jpeerz/hyci/README.md

 ### Getting familiar with Hygieia architecture

 Before any continuous implementation is set, a clear understanding of all its pieces is needed.
-Next I'm going to install a fully working instance step by step.
+Next we're going to install a fully working instance step by step.

 A base linux distro with puppet ready is provisioned with a bootstrap script